Eye Movement Desensitization and Reprocessing Therapy (EMDR) is primarily used in treating trauma that led to your addiction.

 The Recovery Team uses EMDR therapy at our addiction treatment center to help patients recover from past traumas.
 This form of psychotherapy is proven to reduce the negative side effects of stress related to bad experiences and trauma.

 Through EMDR use, studies show that when the brain’s functioning system is harmed by traumatic events or negative experiences, the level of functioning will continue to get worse as time goes on.

 If the brain’s functioning system continues to stay blocked or harmed, one’s emotional distress will only get worse.
 The truth of the matter is, this will only continue to grow one’s addiction to drugs or alcohol.

 As a result, it’s safe to say that trauma plays a large role in substance abuse, addiction, and mental health.
-However, EMDR is designed to help patients reboot their brain’s natural healing process.
+However, EMDR and drug rehab is designed to help patients reboot their brain’s natural healing process.

 What Causes Trauma?